succeun/sysgram/docs/guides/configuration.md

 - `graphviz`: Options of [D3-graphviz](https://github.com/magjac/d3-graphviz#supported-options)
 - `iconSize`: Size of Icon image
 - `toImage`: Options for image conversion
-- `selector`: CSS selector to find the Sysgram
+- `selector`: CSS selector to find the Sysgram.js
 - `startOnLoad`: Whether to navigate and handle in the window's DOMContentLoaded event

 ### Default Configuration(Attributes)